Insulin resistance is becoming a serious problem for old and young people alike.

-Follow a healthy diet like the one found in the Manna Diet e-book However, if you do decide to be a bit naughty and have a unhealthy take away or a chocolate every once in a while, take a Manna Blood Sugar Support tablet or two with it, and it will help keep the blood sugar spike under a bit more control.
+Follow a healthy diet like the one found in the Manna Diet e-book However, if you do decide to be a bit naughty and have an unhealthy take away or a chocolate every once in a while, take a Manna Blood Sugar Support tablet or two with it, and it will help keep the blood sugar spike a bit more under control.

 It is the perfect thing to help you keep your insulin levels balanced and lose weight!